 - Fairmont Orchid (this is a swanky resort with an awesome pool area and beach)

 Want to skip all the planning and just access my detailed Big Island Itinerary complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.

 If you’re going sightseeing, make sure to add Pu’uhonua o Hononaunau National Historical Park as well as Kaloko-Honokohau National Historical Park.
 These are both incredible places to learn a bit about Hawaiian culture and history and get some amazing photos.
 I also suggest walking up Ali’i Drive to check out the shops and restaurants.
 And you’ll definitely want to scope out a spot to watch one of the most amazing Hawaiian sunsets anywhere near water in Kona.

 There are lots of fun things to do in Kona that don’t cost anything.
 Since Kona faces West, you can find a spot to sit and enjoy and amazing Hawaii sunset.
 There are also free Kona coffee tours.
 You can do a free macadamia nut tasting at Hamakua Macadamia Nut Factory just North of Kona.
 And you can take advantage of the amazing Hawaii National Parks and beaches.

 Kona is a popular spot for deep sea diving and other water sports.
 But, they are most famous for producing some of the world’s tastiest coffee.
-You can find lots of Kona coffee farms all over the East side of the Big Island of Hawaii.
+You can find lots of Kona coffee farms all over the West side of the Big Island of Hawaii.

 Where is the Painted Church in Kona Hawaii?